 low self esteem/lack of confidence

 In seeking help to try to sort out our 'struggles', we may be 'diagnosed' or 'labelled' as having this, that and the other.
 I understand that diagnoses are not always helpful and I work hard to understand how you feel as an individual - a human being rather than a number with a label.

-Anything at all can be brought to your counselling sessions, whether they be everyday problems or more serious issues.
+Anything at all can be brought to our therapy sessions, whether they be everyday problems or more serious issues.

-I can help you to feel more comfortable with yourself as a human being (AND LIKE YOURSELF), encouraging you to value yourself and to know that it is OK to be who and what you are.
-I will encourage you to tell me about your feelings and think about how you may be criticising yourself and not being able to accept these feelings as valid.
+I can help you to feel more comfortable with yourself as a human being (AND, VERY IMPORTANTLY, TO LIKE YOURSELF), encouraging you to value the person you are, learning that it is OK to be who and what you are.
+I will encourage you to tell me about your feelings and think about how you may be constantly criticising yourself - unable to accept these feelings as valid.
 You can learn to stand back and observe your behaviours, rather than condemn yourself for the way you are.

-Coming for counselling/psychotherapy can really help you to feel less alone.
+Coming for counselling/psychotherapy can truly help you to feel less alone.
 You can talk about whatever is bothering you, safe in the knowledge that you have someone you can trust.
 Over a time, however long that might be, we will get to know each other and you may find this helps you to be open with me.